Project Management for Creatives Used to be a Huge Pain: Here Is How We Are Solving It

 Oftentimes, quotes sent through to clients were based on a wild “guess” of how many hours the team required to complete the project.
 There was no method to accurately estimate how much a project would cost, or how to calculate the profit margin to add on top.

-As a result, agencies were unaware of projects that were not profitable enough, sometimes even losing money on them.
+As a result, agencies struggled to identify projects that weren't profitable, sometimes even losing money on them.

-Juggling multiple projects, it was often unclear to managers if the workload was distributed evenly among team members.
-While some employees were overloaded with work, others could have potentially been able to take on more.
+While juggling multiple projects, it was often unclear to managers if the workload was distributed evenly among team members.
+While some team members were overloaded with work, others could have potentially been able to take on more.

 Having a system in place that visualizes the capacity of the team would also allow organizations to know exactly how many projects they can take on, or if it’s time to hire more staff.
 But while companies were relying on the guessing game, distributing workload and subsequently meeting deadlines was a big challenge.

-How Rodeo helps to solve project management problems for creative agencies
+How Rodeo helps to solve project management challenges for creative agencies

 The very first version of Rodeo’s project management tool was launched in 2016, an intuitive software solution based on the needs and wants of Kop of Munt’s clients.

-As the tool and its features were developed especially for creative agencies, Rodeo is able to eliminate some of the most common problems these organizations face.
+As the tool and its features were developed specifically for creative agencies, Rodeo is able to eliminate some of the most common problems these organizations face.

 Manage your projects in one place

-Instead of switching between various spreadsheets and programs, Rodeo is a true all-in-one solution offering a single point of truth.
+Instead of switching between various spreadsheets and platforms, Rodeo offers a solution for a single point of truth.

 The very user-friendly interface allows you to navigate through all phases of the project cycle, from start to finish, updating project information along the way.
 It even has a built-in messenger function that helps (remote) teams to–quite literally–stay on the same page.